SEI-TAS/kalki-node-setup/control_node/README.md

 Note that Docker and Docker-Compose can be installed in Debian/Ubuntu with `bash install_packages,sh`.
 If installing in a different distribution, you may to install these components some other way.

 ## Configuration
 Each dependent repo has its own configuration.
 However, using the default configuration for all Control Node components should be enough for most deployments.
+If changes are needed, for example to connect to non-default databases, a deployment configuration can be created.

+Once you have a proper configuration for the components, create a folder in the `deployments` folder in the root of this repo for your deployment, and inside a subfolder called `control_node`.
+Inside this, create sub-folders for each dependent repo that has a configuration with that repo's name.
+Inside put the configuration files that are needed, using the same folder structure from their respective repos.

 ## Building
 NOTE: If building on a Raspberry Pi or another ARM32 platform, you'll have to run this script before attempting to build the components to get the custom gradle images needed for this platform: